FloatingArrayDesign/MoorDyn/docs/usage.rst

 The bottom contact parameters, kBot and cBot, result in a pressure which is then applied to the cross-sectional area (d*l) of each contacting line segment to give a resulting vertical contact force for each segment.

-Seafloor File
-^^^^^^^^^^^^^

-If you need the seafloor have different depths at different locations, it is possible to create and use a 3D Seafloor file.
-This file allows you to define a square grid of points and define depths at each of these points.

-code-block:: none
-  num_x_points num_y_points
-  x_1 x_2 ... x_num_x_points
-  y_1 y_2 ... y_num_y_points
-  x_pos y_pos depth
-  x_pos y_pos depth
-  x_pos y_pos depth
-  etc, etc

-The two values on the first line define the number of points in each axis of the grid.
-The second line defines the actual locations along the x axis for the x grid points.
-The third line defines the locations along the y axis for the y grid points.
-The remaining lines are (x, y, z) coordinates for the seafloor on grid points.
-The order of these points is not important.
-It is also important that the x_pos be a value found in line 2 and y_pos be a value found in line 3.
-What happens if one of these points does not fall on the grid is not defined and may overwrite other depth values.

-If some part of the simulation fall outside of the defined grid area, it will use the depth of the nearest grid edge.

 Outputs
 ^^^^^^^